Unlocking the Power of High Pressure Processing (HPP):

 HPP processing extends the shelf life of food and beverage products by inactivating spoilage microorganisms.
 This is achieved through the application of pressure as high as 87,000 psi, which disrupts the cellular membranes of these microorganisms, halting their metabolic processes and preventing their reproduction.

-This is of paramount importance when it comes to high-risk or ready-to-eat products such as minimally processed juices, salads, sandwiches, and seafood, which are often consumed without any further kill step.
+This is of paramount importance when it comes to high-risk or ready-to-eat products, which are often consumed without any further kill step.

 Moreover, unlike chemical preservatives or treatments, HPP does not leave any residue or alter the food's natural composition, maintaining its characteristics.